Primetalk/typed-ontology/README.md

     val alice: TypedMap[Person]
     val name = alice.get(person.name) // : Option[String]

+Alternatively, we can use tuple of values and corresponding tuple of properties.

 Separation of data structure (schema) from actual data storage allows us to easily use alternative data representations.
 For example, we may represent our data directly as json (see `typed-ontology-json` subproject).